sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 A Magic Packet is defined as any payload that contains the following pattern:

 1. 6 bytes of `0xFF`
-2. 16 repetitions of the targets 48-bit MAC address (16 * 6 bytes)
+2. 16 repetitions of the target's 48-bit MAC address (16 * 6 bytes)

 Note that the relevant part of the Magic Packet is 6 + (16 * 6) = 102 bytes.
 The payload however can be larger, as long as the above pattern can be found.